iotaledger/integration-services/api/usage-ssi-bridge.md

 }
 ```

-for verified users and `false` for not verified users.
+for verified identities and `false` for not verified identities.
 A reason for not verified verifiable credentials could be:

 - Data of verifiable credential was altered (so it does not match with the proof hash)
 - Verifiable credential got revoked (as described in section 6)